About Our Chapter

 The Greater Tulsa Chapter of National Charity League, Inc. is an organization of women and their daughters who are committed to community service and personal development.
 Membership in NCL strengthens the Mother/Daughter bond during the challenging developmental years of grades 7 through 12, while providing unique opportunities to learn and grow as individuals, and to develop a deeper understanding and appreciation of the differences in each other and the world.

-Currently the Greater Tulsa Chapter has 182 members providing hands-on volunteer service for eight local philanthropic organizations.
-Our Chapter contributed over 1,900 hours to our local community in the 2019-20 chapter service year.
+Currently the Greater Tulsa Chapter has 168 members providing hands-on volunteer service for eleven local philanthropic organizations.
+Our Chapter contributed over 3,581.25 hours to our local community in the 2021-22 chapter service year.

 It is a journey well worth traveling.
 If you are interested in learning more about National Charity League, Inc., or you would like to join the Greater Tulsa Chapter, please contact us.
 Membership in our chapter is open to anyone residing or attending school in the Tulsa Public School District.
 It would be our pleasure to share with you the many benefits of mothers and daughters serving communities together.